nfinnegan/react_node_ff/README.md

-# Getting Started with Create React App
+# Getting Started with the LaunchDarkly React QR Demo

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).